 Legal sports betting is safe and reliable.
 All Ohio sports betting operators are licensed by the Ohio Casino Control Commission and work with internal and independent auditors to ensure a fair process.
 All the sportsbooks mentioned above are rated highly.

 Are there any sports betting bonuses or promotions?

-To keep bettors engaged and bankrolls afloat, Ohio sports betting sites offer welcome bonuses and ongoing promotions, resulting in free bet credits.
+To keep bettors engaged and bankrolls afloat, Ohio sports betting sites offer welcome bonuses and ongoing promotions, resulting in bonus bet credits.
 Requirements may vary.
-Free bets often have an expiration date.
+Bonus bets often have an expiration date.